ignopeverell/site-test/index.md

 			</h3>
 		</header>
 		<div class="entry-excerpt p-summary">
 			Grin has no amounts and no addresses.
-Every piece of data on the blockchain is obscured and every transaction relayed through a special network to obscure their origin.
+Transactions are additionally obscured.
+To hide where a newly created transaction comes from, it gets relayed privately (a "random walk") among peers before it is publicly announced.
 		</div>
 	</article>
 	<article class="entry h-entry">